slyrus/soiree/blog/soiree-overview.md

 document, perhaps we can just use an in-memory representation of the XML data itself as our "data model" for reading/writing/querying/etc... the address book data.
-This is the approach I've taken with cl-vcard, and we'll come back to it momentarily.
+This is the approach I've taken with soiree, and we'll come back to it momentarily.

-* Parsing VCARDs parser-combinators
+# Parsing VCARDs parser-combinators

 For the moment, before we get into what are we transforming the data _to_, we need to consider what we're transforming the data _from_ and